safertonorisk/OpenAlcohol/README.md

 # OpenAlcohol
-Due to the COVID pandemic, a hand free, a simple, wall-attached alcohol dispenser was designed.
+Due to the COVID pandemic, a handsfree, a simple, wall-attached alcohol dispenser was designed to prevent further contamination and help people disinfect without holding the container of the disinfectant.
+This is an open source creation and you may use this for designing your own handsfree disinfectant dispenser.

 <h3> Materials </h3>
 <h6> Hardware</h6>